nutanixworkshops/EnterprisePrivateCloud_Bootcamp/prismops/prismops_capacity_lab/prismops_capacity_lab.rst

 ------------------------
-Prism Pro Capacity Runway
+Prism Ops Capacity Runway
 ------------------------

 .. figure:: images/operationstriangle.png

-Prism Pro brings smart automation to our customer’s daily IT operations.
+Prism Ops brings smart automation to our customer’s daily IT operations.
 The typical operations workflow is a continuous cycle of monitoring, analyzing and taking action where necessary.
-Prism Pro mirrors traditional IT Admin's workflows to improve operations efficiency.
-With Prism Pro, IT Admins are able to connect insights from machine data to automate this typical flow using the power of the machine learning engine X-FIT and the X-Play automation engine.
+Prism Ops mirrors traditional IT Admin's workflows to improve operations efficiency.
+With Prism Ops, IT Admins are able to connect insights from machine data to automate this typical flow using the power of the machine learning engine X-FIT and the X-Play automation engine.

-In this lab you will learn how Prism Pro can help IT Admins monitor, analyze and automatically act when cluster runway is low.
+In this lab you will learn how Prism Ops can help IT Admins monitor, analyze and automatically act when cluster runway is low.

 Lab Setup
 +++++++++